 Pines follows standards for quality green ingredients established in 1937

-Pines has always followed the standards established by the scientists.
+Pines has always followed the standards established by scientists.
 That means harvesting when cereal grass reaches its peak nutritional level at the jointing stage.
 It means never harvesting at the flag grass stage.
 We were the first company to offer cereal grass and alfalfa to the natural products ingredient marketplace.
-From the beginning, we have followed the standards established by the Father of Wheatgrass, Charles Schnabel and other scientists.
+From the beginning, we have followed the standards established by the Father of Wheatgrass, Charles Schnabel, and other scientists.
 We still use one of their labs.
 Steve Meyerowitz, the author of “Wheatgrass: Nature’s Finest Medicine” gave Schnabel that title in the dedication to that book.

 Other Authors also Praised Schnabel’s Research and Used it as the Scientific Basis for their Books

 Pines does not practice dual farming where a farmer grows some organic products but hides the fact that most of what they grow is not organic.
 We are 100% organic and 100% Non-GMO Project Verified.
 To us, it is obvious that those who practice dual farming are not committed to organic farming.
 They only grow a few organic crops to take advantage of those of us who built the organic reputation.

-We are also the only producer of whole food cereal grass and alfalfa to use modern, computer-controlled human food grade equipment to dry our grasses and alfalfa.
-Pines does not use old alfalfa mills built decades ago to support the meat industry.
+We are also the only producer of whole food cereal grass and alfalfa to use modern, computer-controlled human food-grade equipment to dry our grasses and alfalfa.
+Pines International does not use old alfalfa mills built decades ago to support the meat industry.
 We use our equipment only for certified organic, Non-GMO Project Verified human food.
 We do not use our dryers and farms to support the meat industry or other chemically-based agribusiness.
 Pines offers the only truly vegan-friendly, truly organic, verified non-GMO cereal grass, kale and alfalfa available anywhere.

 Does the Farmer Who Grows Ingredients for Your Green Super Food Show Respect for the Planet?